-Join Steve Grisetti for an in-depth discussion in this video Creating custom music tracks with scores, part of Up and Running with Premiere Elements 12.
+Join Steve Grisetti for an in-depth discussion in this video Creating custom music tracks with scores, part of Learning Premiere Elements 12.

 Scores is Premiere Elements's new built in tool for creating royalty free music tracks for your movie.
 Royalty free means that these musical tracks are free for you to use in any movie project you want, even in work for hire.
 The coolest thing about scores, is just how easy it is to use them to create custom movie tracks, to whatever specs you require.
 Now music is very effective for setting the mood.
 We have simply a truck arrival here.
 Which can probably be any kind of movie you want, depending on what kind of music you put behind it.